cabrerafd/cabrerafd/README.md

 <a href="#my-skillset">![Raspberry Pi](https://img.shields.io/badge/Raspberry_Pi-%23C51A4A.svg?&style=for-the-badge&logo=Raspberry+Pi&logoColor=white)</a>

 ## About Me
-I am a 🤖 BS Electronics Engineering 🤖 graduate with a passion in 💻 software development 💻 and its integration in electronics hardware, such as embedded systems like Arduino and Raspberry Pi.
-I have an experience in web development using React.js, Node.js, and database management using MongoDB and MySQL.
-I have also had side projects that used Firebase, Heroku, and Next.js.
+Hey there!
+I'm an Electronics Engineering graduate with a fervor for software development, especially in the realm of embedded systems like Arduino and Raspberry Pi.
+My expertise spans web development using React.js and Node.js, coupled with database management using MongoDB and MySQL.
+I've also delved into Firebase, Heroku, and Next.js in various side projects.

-I also like to learn everyday.
-I have basically dozens of unfinished side projects because I want to tinker in every framework I come across.
+A perpetual learner, I'm driven by an insatiable curiosity, leading me to dabble in numerous frameworks and technologies.
+My unfinished side projects are a testament to my ongoing exploration of the ever-evolving tech landscape.
+If you're on the lookout for a versatile professional passionate about pushing boundaries and creating innovative solutions, let's connect! 🌐🔧